askgeo/askgeology-site/content/cv.md

 ### EDUCATION

-M.S. in Geology, 2018, University of Georgia, Athens, GA
+**M.S. in Geology**, 2018, University of Georgia, Athens, GA

-Thesis: Effects of Precipitation and Drought Dynamics on Harmful Algal Blooms in Two Piedmont Reservoirs, supervised by Dr. Adam M. Milewski
+_Thesis:_ Effects of Precipitation and Drought Dynamics on Harmful Algal Blooms in Two Piedmont Reservoirs, supervised by Dr. Adam M. Milewski

-B.S. in Geology, 2013, University of Georgia, Athens, GA Undergraduate Thesis: Melt Inclusion Study of the East Fork Rhyolite Member of the Valles Caldera, New Mexico, supervised by Dr. Mike Roden
+**B.S. in Geology**, 2013, University of Georgia, Athens, GA

+_Undergraduate Thesis:_ Melt Inclusion Study of the East Fork Rhyolite Member of the Valles Caldera, New Mexico, supervised by Dr. Mike Roden

 ### RESEARCH INTERESTS